-This post on dirty Amazon seller tricks is a follow-up to How to Rank Products on Amazon because but everybody kept asking how Chinese listings ranked on page 1 in regards to highly competitive keywords, despite their lack of reviews or terrible reviews overall.
+This post on black hat Amazon seller tricks is a follow-up to How to Rank Products on Amazon because but everybody kept asking how Chinese listings ranked on page 1 in regards to highly competitive keywords, despite their lack of reviews or terrible reviews overall.
 Is there any shortcut for fast ranking?

 Yes, there are, several of them… I’m really not a fan of posts like this that promote blackhat and unethical Amazon seller tricks.
 I feel like it is poor practice to pretend like they do not exist.